Consistency Wins the Race

 3. Don’t allow excuses.
 Resolve right now that you will not permit yourself to make excuses.

 4. Take advantage of your peak energy state.
 When is your energy level at its highest?
-Whenever possible, use these times to devote to the activities you need to be consistent about.
+Whenever possible, use these times to devote yourself to the activities you need to be consistent about.
 It’s much easier to do what you know you should do when you have energy than when you are exhausted!

 5. Do the challenging tasks first.
 I have found it is always best to do the most important activities first.
 If the tasks that will drive your results and help you achieve your goal are hard, do them first.
 It’s too easy to put off the things we don’t enjoy.